Amitbarvaz/Mindtools/README.md

 Original Serafin version Copyright (C) 2018 Institute of Clinical Medicine, University of Oslo.
 Subsequent versions were developed by Gal Weizenberg and then DrorSoft used by University of Haifa.
 All rights reserved.

+[^1]: Because of some techincal issues while transferring the project between developers the git history was lost, the original project as written by Inonit can be found in their repo and the delta between the first commit in this repo and Inonit's repo is attributed to Gal Weizenberg